-Many organizations want to use Attributes be able to slice and compare TINYpulse data using multiple filtering categories.
+Many organizations want to use Attributes be able to slice and compare Limeade Listening data using multiple filtering categories.
 This often includes attributes such as geography, department, and other demographic categories such as ethnicity, gender, and tenure.

-However, in order to maintain anonymity for anonymous surveys, TINYpulse withholds displaying qualitative feedback (text responses) when slicing by these Attributes.
+However, in order to maintain anonymity for anonymous surveys, Limeade Listening withholds displaying qualitative feedback (text responses) when slicing by these Attributes.

 The simple answer to the question, "why should I set a Primary Attribute?" is so that you can see the qualitative feedback when narrowing down the results by the Attribute that you care most about as an organization, while still maintaining anonymity.